15 Landing page best practices to get more conversions

 3 – Use images that match your messaging

-They say a picture is worth 1,000 words.
-A picture can also evoke emotions easier than words on a page.
+They say a picture is worth 1,000 words, so it follows that pictures evoke emotions easier than words alone.

-Include images that showcase your fantastic product.
-Or, use images to illustrate the feeling you want your audience to experience upon receiving your offer, newsletters, or attending your event.
+Include images that showcase your fantastic product or illustrate the feeling you want your audience to experience.

 If you can show the transformation a customer will experience with your product or service, they’ll be more likely to purchase.